AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/offer-decisioning.md

 [14.2 Configure your Offers and Decision](./ex2.md)

-In this exercise you'll configure your own Personalized Offers and your own Activity, which will then be published.
+In this exercise you'll configure your own Personalized Offers and your own Decision, which will then be published.

 [14.3 Prepare your Adobe Experience Platform Data Collection Client property and Web SDK setup for Offer Decisioning](./ex3.md)